-The idea of the project is to create a safe and intimate space for women to exchange ideas, problems, solutions or simply to spend time together away from the stress and pressure of living in constrained spaces with an uncertain future in reference specifically to the refugee women.
-It also provides intercultural exchange through community- and peace-building opportunities with a chance to also improve their livelihood.
+The idea of the project is to create a safe, secure and intimate space for women to exchange ideas, problems, solutions or simply to spend time together by connection through womanhood that often take precedence over cultural biases projected or perceived.
+Providing a space, without men and children, can help to ease the burden of family duties while helping build strong ties in Croatia—from women to women—away from the stress and pressure of living in constrained spaces with an uncertain future in reference specifically to the women waiting for a refugee status.
+It also provides intercultural exchange through community- and peace-building opportunities with a chance to improve their livelihood.

-Furthermore, though the project itself is organized and run by Živi Atelje DK, many volunteers have come to help whether as individuals or affiliated to different organizations including the Dobrodošli Initiative, Are You Syrious, and Mali Zmaj.
+Furthermore, the project itself, though organized by Živi Atelje DK, has attracted many volunteers who have come to be part of the collective and support the activities including individuals affiliated to different organizations from Are You Syrious, Center for Peace Studies, the Dobrodošli Initiative!(Welcome Refugees), Domaćigosti, the Food Not Bombscollective, Klub Močvara and Mali Zmaj.
 The project itself is a show of successful cooperation among civil society members.

 In 2017, the No Borders project was honored with a grant by a coalition of local organizations in their Dobri Domaćini (Good hosts) campaign.
 The women’s group received special recognition as one of the projects throughout Croatia to get the financial support to take us to the next step.
 A special thank you to Dobrodošli!
 (Welcome Refugees), Are You Syrious?, Koalicija Solidarnosti Split and SOLIDARNA (Foundation for Human Rights and Solidarity).